Volkswagen to lay off 900 autoworkers in two Brazilian states

 In March, 240,800 vehicles were sold in Brazil, 15.2 percent less than the same month a year earlier and 7.1 percent less than in February, according to Anfavea, the Brazilian automakers association.
 In the first three months of 2014, production fell 8.4 percent from a year earlier to 789,900 vehicles.

-Despite the layoffs, Volkswagen said it has made no changes to its plan to invest $10 billion (5 billion pounds) in Brazil by the end of 2018.
+Despite the layoffs, Volkswagen said it has made no changes to its plan to invest $10 billion in Brazil by the end of 2018.